 Report your frog and salamander sightings below!

-Sometimes, there are things that can be done to improve road safety for amphibians, if we know where where the problem spots are.
+Sometimes there are things that can be done to improve road safety for amphibians, if we know where the problem spots are.
 Small fences can re-direct amphibians to lit culverts, or "toad tunnels" can be created if needed.
 But we need to know where the problem spots are.

 HAT is seeking knowledge from anyone in the Greater Victoria area who knows a problem spot - a place where many amphibians are being killed by cars.
-Then our biologists with volunteers can assess the site and propose potential mitigation measures to the authority responsible for the road, and hopfully, work with them to implement a amphibian fix.
-Below are maps of problem spots identified by surveys led by biologists with volunteers.
+Then our biologists, along with volunteers, can assess the site and propose potential mitigation measures to the authority responsible for the road, and work with them to implement an amphibian fix.
+Below are maps of problem spots identified by surveys led by biologists and volunteers.

 Identifying Frogs, Toads, Newts, and Salamanders